School ofNursingContinueContinue to the School of Nursing's website

 - Our Christian philosophy, friendly environment, recognized leadership in nursing education, qualified faculty, well-equipped skills lab, and the Assisting Students to Achieve Professionally (ASAP) program provide academic excellence.

-- The nursing building, Florida Hospital Hall, opened in January 2011.
-In addition to a spacious and up-to-date facility, students have improved opportunities for hands-on learning in the state-of-the-art skills and simulation lab.
+- Nursing students have opportunities for hands-on learning in the state-of-the-art skills and simulation lab.
 Students practice assessment on human patient simulators with life-like clinical functions.

 Statistics to Note